 After the initial questionnaire, all the students in the class will be educated about different types of insects.
 They will learn about their eating habits, their preferred environment, and their lifecycle.
 All of the students in the class will also be exposed to both live and preserved insect specimens.
 They will be allowed to interact, touch, and in some cases, hold the insects.
 In addition, they will listen to a presentation given by a female entomologist.

-After all of the classroom experiences, the students will journal about their experiences that day, and what their feelings were about the particular activity.
+After each of the classroom experiences, the students will journal about their experiences that day, and what their feelings were about the particular activity.
 The journals will be collected and the four test subject’s entries will be used as data to determine whether or not the education and exposure given to them was effective.
 Pictures will also be taken of the various activities, in order to have a record of the student’s attitudes, feelings and level of participation during the activities.
 Teacher observations of the four female student’s participation of the activities will be collected.

 After all of the classroom sessions, the four female students that were selected for the study will again be interviewed.
 They will be asked what part of the classroom experiences they liked, what they did not like, and what information they learned about insects.
 They will be asked if their perceptions about insects have at all changed, and what changed their minds.